VCRUNTIME140.dll was not found

 You can use the Python extension to query the index.
 The API manual is here:

-Among other uses, installing the extension allows using the Recoll Web UI from Windows.
+Among other uses, installing the extension allows using the Recoll WEBUI on Windows, see the detailed installation instructions.

-You can install the extension with something like:
+You can install the extension, for example for Python 3.7, with something like:

 You should then be able to import it from the standard Python command.